 FlashSpace (July 2025)

-I am now using FlashSpace to manage spaces.
+FlashSpace to manage spaces.
 I initially set up Aerospace but found it a bit clunky for my liking.
 I’m more of a one screen, one task guy, so I didn’t care at all about tiling and just wanted the space control.
 FlashSpace does this faster and more efficiently.

 Social Media Blocking (July 2025)